Deep Learning Methods for Calibrated Photometric Stereo and Beyond

-As displayed in Tables \ref{benchcompare} and \ref{benchsparse}, the results based on deep learning-based photometric methods generally achieve better performance, as compared with non-learning methods, especially in objects with complex structure (``Buddha'', ``Harvest'', ``Reading'') and strong non-Lambertian reflectance (``Cow'', ``Goblet'', ``Reading'').
+Furthermore, as displayed in Tables \ref{benchcompare} and \ref{benchsparse}, the results based on deep learning-based photometric methods generally achieve better performance, as compared with non-learning methods, especially in objects with complex structure and strong non-Lambertian reflectance (``Harvest'', ``Reading'').
 This illustrates the capability and generalization of deep learning techniques.
 However, it can be seen that most deep learning models achieve ordinary performance on very simple objects with almost diffuse reflectance, such as ``Ball''.
 We believe that this may result from overfitting in ``complex'' network structures and ``difficult'' BRDF training data sets \cite{matusik2003data,mcauley2012practical} that pay more attention to non-Lambertian materials \cite{zheng2019spline}.